James Preece

 Before being called to the Bar, James spent time developing his experience in preparation for pupillage.
 He has worked as an appropriate adult (supporting young/vulnerable people detained at police stations) and as an A level Law teacher.

 James was called to the Bar in 2016.
-He undertook his pupillage under the supervision of Colin Buckle became a tenant in September 2017 and is available to take instructions in all areas of Criminal Law.
+He completed a specialised criminal law pupillage under the supervision of Colin Buckle in 2017.
+Since then, James has continued to build his practice in criminal law.

 Our